 Make sure you set your scene quickly so you do not take away from your story.
 If you drone on and on about the VAKS, then you will lose your audience because you will not get to the conflict (the hook) of the story fast enough.
 I try to set my scenes and check the VAKS within about 10 seconds (15 at the most).

 Also, try not to make the VAKS too poetic.
 Poetic is fine for a novel, but a speech needs to sound more realistic.
 In other words, use words you would use in everyday conversation, as if you are talking to a friend.

 If you give too much descriptive information, you take away your audience’s ownership.
-People buy into what they help create, so let them buy into your characters by co-creating them.
+People buy into what they create, so let them buy into your characters by creating them.
 On the other hand, if you provide little information (i.e. no hint) your audience will not have much to go on and so they probably will not see anyone in their mind.